mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 <!-- ORIGINAL NOTE : KEEP THE FOCUS ON TOOLS HERE - SIGNPOST TO OTHER SECTIONS IF NEEDED. -->

 Some approached objectives in a methodical manner, others socially and others embracing a playfully disruptive stance.
 Some decided to focus extensively on the creation and implementation of graphical assets and level design.
 While the distributed nature of the toolset, hindered peer learning in P1 as too many tools were introduced, in P2 it helped build authentic digital literacy skills.
 Some young participants became remarkably swift and adapt at thus transforming chains of actions into a fluid operation.
 Learners who had mastered the skills were asked by others for help, becoming domain experts, and thus providing additional affordances in the learning community and building an identify as specialist within its.
 It is of value to examine specialisation can be seen through the lens of double stimulation.
 The choice to specialise, marks a form of transformative agency.
 Participants craft for themselves a specialist status which becomes shared and celebrated by the group.
 Further examples are explored in chapter five.

-### Conceptualisations of forms of agency

-THIS SHOULD BE DROPPED OR INTEGRATED TO ABOVE?
-CONCLUSION PERHAPS.

-This thesis has explored agency through the following concepts: instrumental agency, authorial agency, and transformative agency through double stimulation.

-This section contributes observations from this research process with the following aims.

- - to serve other researchers undertaking similar work using activity theory and design based approach
- - to help practitioners be research informed

-There is alignment with other research in terms of how
- - authenticity of tools can be problematic and needs design adaptation, often black boxing
- - this process merits attention and alignment with overall project aims of the designer
- - Challenges encountered by students in tool use can result in productive and creative responses in development of production cultures (explored later)
- - ideally emergent and producing a culture series of